 Fortunately, treatment is available.
 Nutritional, psychological, and medical professionals can form a multi-disciplinary treatment plan that meets each individual’s symptoms and needs.
 It takes courage to acknowledge disordered eating, but recognizing the illness and seeking treatment may be the first step toward a healthy body image and eating pattern.

-Thriveworks Westborough offers therapy for bulimia and anorexia in Worcester County.
+Thriveworks Counseling in Westborough offers therapy for bulimia and anorexia.
 Our counselors understand the medical and psychological risks that these eating disorders bring to their clients, and we are committed to providing holistic care.

 Anorexia’s and Bulimia’s Health Risks